IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 reads the new format could not read the old format (i.e., code to read both formats would have to check the version number and use different code paths for the two formats) and code that reads the old format could not read the new format.
+As this document is historical, and newer formats exist, this value will not change again.

 Minor Version (16 bits):
 : an unsigned integer, giving the number of the current minor version of